Merkel's Cabinet agrees 'climate packet,' environmentalists say it's paltry | DW | 20.09.2019

 The outcome of marathon talks within Merkel's "climate cabinet," comprising conservative and center-left minsters and coinciding with worldwide "Fridays for Future" protests, was decried by environmentalists as haphazard and too little.

-Scholz in his key role as Finance Minister described the packet as "socially balanced climate protection" costing government €54 billion ($61 billion) until 2023 and a "chance" to modernize German industry and create innovative new jobs.
+Scholz in his key role as Finance Minister described the packet as "socially balanced climate protection," costing the government a total of €54 billion ($61 billion) by 2023, and a "chance" to modernize German industry and create innovative new jobs.

 "In the past we haven't achieved enough for climate protection and the emission of carbon dioxide [from burning fossil fuels] is not sinking fast enough," he admitted.